cms-nanoAOD/nanoAOD-tools/README.md

-# nanoAOD-tools for Pisa Hmumu
+# Run Skim for Pisa Hmumu using nanoAOD-tools
-Tools for working with NanoAOD (requiring only python + root, not CMSSW)

 ## Checkout instructions